Repelled point processes with application to numerical integration: Repelled point processes

 \section{Repelled point processes}

-In this section, given a configuration $\sfX\in \mathfrak N$ and a parameter $\varepsilon>0$, we explain how to construct another configuration $\Pi_\varepsilon(\sfX)$, called the \emph{repelled configuration}.
+In this section, given a configuration $\sfX\in \mathfrak N$ and a parameter $\varepsilon$, we explain how to construct another configuration $\Pi_\varepsilon(\sfX)$, called the \emph{repelled configuration}.
 Keeping in mind our motivation for numerical integration, we want $\Pi_\varepsilon$ to be $(i)$ computationally cheap to apply.
 Moreover, when applied to a random configuration, $\Pi_\varepsilon$ should $(ii)$ preserve stationarity, isotropy, and intensity, and $(iii)$ reduce the variance of linear statistics.
+While the first condition $(i)$ ensures that sampling from $\Pi_\varepsilon(\sfX)$ remains relatively tractable, the latter two $(ii)$ and $(iii)$ guarantee that $\Pi_\varepsilon(\sfX)$ offers a Monte Carlo method with reduced mean squared error compared to the Monte Carlo method based on $\sfX$.

 In Section~\ref{s:repulsion_operator}, we define the repulsion operator $\Pi_\varepsilon$.
-In Section~\ref{sub:Properties of the repelled Poisson point process}, we detail the properties of $\Pi_\varepsilon(\calP)$, where $\calP$ is a homogeneous Poisson point process.
-Our main result is in Section~\ref{sub:Main result}, where we show that, for small enough $\varepsilon$, the variance of linear statistics under $\Pi_\varepsilon \calP$ is smaller than under $\calP$.
+In Section~\ref{sub:Properties of the repelled Poisson point process}, we detail the properties of $\Pi_\varepsilon(\calP)$, where $\calP$ is a homogeneous Poisson point process (PPP).
+Our main theoretical result is in Section~\ref{sub:Main result}, where we show that, for small enough $\varepsilon>0$, the variance of linear statistics under $\Pi_\varepsilon \calP$ is smaller than under $\calP$.
 In particular, we give theoretical support for the choice of a particular value of $\varepsilon$, which is both explicit and independent of the considered linear statistic.
 Our repulsion operator is based on a stochastic process known as Coulomb force.
 We discuss basic properties of the latter in Section~\ref{sub:Properties_of_F}.
 In Section \ref{sub:Sampling from the repelled point process}, we explain how to \emph{approximately} sample from $\Pi_\varepsilon \calX$, in time quadratic in the number of points of the point process $\calX$ in the observation window.
 Finally, Section~\ref{sec:experimental_illustration} gives a first experimental illustration of our variance reduction result.